 How to choose the right platform

 Start with your accounting system.
-If you use QuickBooks Online or Xero, Yonovo, Chaser, or Upflow integrate directly.
+If you use QuickBooks Online, Xero, Odoo, NetSuite, Sage, FreshBooks, Salesforce, HubSpot, or SAP, Yonovo integrates directly.
 For a deeper look at QuickBooks-specific options, see our QuickBooks AR integration comparison.
-If you run NetSuite, SAP, or Oracle, look at HighRadius, Tesorio, or Billtrust.
+If you run Oracle or need deep ERP customization for Fortune 500 environments, look at HighRadius, Esker, or Sidetrade.

 Match the tool to your team size.
 Enterprise platforms require dedicated implementation resources.
-If you do not have 3-6 months and a project team to spare, you need a tool that delivers value in days or weeks.
+If you do not have 3 to 6 months and a project team to spare, you need a tool that delivers value in days or weeks.

 Be honest about what you need today.
 If your problem is "we spend too much time chasing payments manually," you need automated workflows and reliable sync.
 You do not need AI-powered cash flow forecasting or a customer collaboration portal.
 Start simple, add complexity later.